YogeshPMagi/Level-shifter-Design_Analysis/README.md

 ![pMOS inverter Transient](.\Images\Pmos inv wave.png)<br>
 The pMOS here passes a strong 1 but only a weak 0 because of the same reason which is explained for the nMOS.
 When input is LOW, the pMOS turns ON and operates in linear region acting as a voltage controlled resistor.

-## 3. CMOS Inverter Design and Analysis
+## 3. Level Shifter Design and Analysis
-### 3.1 Why CMOS Circuits
+### 3.1 Why Level Shifter  Circuits
-From the above section, it is observed that pMOS passes strong 1 and nMOS passes weak 0.
-Neither nMOS nor pMOS alone can be used to design an inverter to produce HIGH and LOW values.
-But we can use both together to achieve this since they complement each other.
-The pMOS is used as a pull-up network since it passes strong 1 and the nMOS is used as a pull-down network since it passes strong 0.<br>
-So, the circuit of CMOS consists of pMOS transistor between Vdd and Vout and nMOS circuit between Vout and GND (series with pMOS).
-When we give input logic 0, pMOS is ON and nMOS is OFF which makes current flow from VDD to Vout resulting in output logic 1.
-Similarly, when we give input logic 1, nMOS is turned ON and pMOS is turned OFF which makes the current flow from Vout node to GND resulting in output logic 0.
-In this way, CMOS can provide **rail-to-rail** output.
+A Level Shifter is a crucial bridge in multi-voltage domain designs.
+It allows a signal from a low-voltage domain (VDDL= 1.8V) to drive a high-voltage domain (VDDH = 3.3) without causing excessive leakage or reliability issues.
+This is achieved by using a cross-coupled pull-up network that "latches" the high-voltage state based on the input differential pair.
-### 3.2 Design of CMOS inverter circuit
+### 3.2 Schematic and Symbol Design
 Using the above theory, I have used the standard 1.8V models of pMOS and nMOS from Skywater 130nm PDK to design a CMOS inverter.
 The schematic and symbol of the inverter designed using Xschem is given below:
 ![CMOS inverter schematic](.\Images\LVS_CMOS.png)<br><br>
 Although a CMOS inverter is conceptually simple, its design involves several important trade-offs between speed, power, noise margin, and area.
 In a CMOS inverter, optimizing one performance metric usually degrades another, so it requires careful balancing based on the target application and technology constraints.
 In this project I have tried to achieve ideal Vm = Vdd/2.
 This is important for having symmetric Noise Margins and Delays.<br>